By Keiter CPAs

 Keiter Community DOnation

-As part of our 40th anniversary and community celebration, Keiter will make a monetary donation to four selected RVA not-for-profits.
-The organization that receives the most votes will receive the largest donation.
-Massey is one of the selected organizations.
+As part of our 40th anniversary and community celebration, Keiter made a monetary donation to four selected RVA not-for-profits.
+The organization that received the most votes received the largest donation.
+Massey was one of the selected organizations.

 About Massey Cancer Center